quantum9Innovation/QuasarOS/README.md

 My highly experimental Nix (and *nix) based OS

+## Development

+Most development happens on other branches (and there will likely be a lot of them at any given time).
+See the `test` branch for a sampling of the latest experiments.
+Don't expect anything in `main` for a while.

 ## About

 As this repository is nowhere near a finished state, I would recommend subscribing to releases, so you can receive a GitHub notification when the first stable release is ready.
 You're probably wondering, however, what and perhaps *why* this is.
 Here's a little bit of context …